deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18362/index.md

 > </details>

-> Table 2 presents the performance comparison of different fine-tuning techniques on the WebSight-Test dataset, using metrics like HTML-Match, CW-SSIM, CLIP, and LLEM.
+> Table 8 presents the distance and similarity between averaged image and text embeddings, comparing standard fine-tuning with WAFFLE-attn using Moondream2 as the backbone.

 {{< table-caption >}}